Lemez/yoga-nadopasana/_pages/language-learning-method.md

+## Three stages of acquisition
+## Feeling good as an educational paradigm

+## ALSO, I am a study skills coach

 Language acquisition has three cognitive stages: remembering, using and adapting.
 The stages are cumulative - there is no point in trying a later stage without the one before.

 1) Remembering
 What is makes something really memorable?